 - a.
-The size of the development the proposals are for an independently deployed solar farm of up to 23.5 hectares in size.
-When deployed this will generate approximately 10.3GWh per annum.
-The panels will stand between 0.6 and 3m off the ground and the site will be secured by a secure deer proof fence, which will be 2.4m high and set back at least 3m from the existing field boundary/ hedge lines, which will allow access around the site.
-The site is located within the Flood Zone therefore, a detailed Flood Risk Assessment will be undertaken and mitigation measures included as necessary.
+The size of the development the proposals are for an independently deployed solar farm of up to 35.9 hectares in size.
+When deployed this will generate approximately 15.7GWh per annum.
+The panels will stand between 0.6 and 3m off the ground and the site will be secured by a secure deer proof fence, which will be 2m high and set back at least 3m from the existing field boundary/ hedge lines, which will allow access around the site.
+The site lies within the Flood Zone however, a detailed Flood Risk Assessment will still be undertaken and mitigation measures included as necessary.
 These could include avoiding low lying areas and / or raising panels and infrastructure above the flood level.
 This will avoid raising the risk of flooding elsewhere as a result of the proposals.
 It is considered that these impacts would not be significant and can be considered without the need for an EIA through detailed Flood Risk Assessment. - b.
-The commutation with other developments We are aware of planning application PA/03448/001 (Marchington Solar Farm) located 1.7km to the south east however cumulative impacts are not expected.
-If both applications are successfully approved there maybe cumulative construction disturbance, however this would require both schemes to be constructed at the same time and use the same access routes, which is considered unlikely.
-In terms of landscape and visual impacts, these are not anticipated due to the significant natural screening and the surrounding flat topography both of which limit views.
-The planning application will provide visualisations and statements which are not anticipated to be significant due to the height of the panels being restricted to only 3m above ground level (see attached elevation), the flat nature of the site and the resultant benign nature of the development in terms of other potential environmental impacts. - c.
+The commutation with other developments We are not aware of any other solar farms in the close vicinity which would cause a cumulative impact.
+The planning application will provide visualisations and statements which are not anticipated to be significant due to the height of the panels being restricted to only 3m above ground level (see attached elevation), the relatively flat nature of the site and the resultant benign nature of the development in terms of other potential environmental impacts. - c.
 The use of natural resources The development seeks to utilise sunlight, a renewable resource, to generate electricity and therefore assist the UK in meeting its renewable energy objectives.
 While other natural materials would be involved in the construction works, these are of limited quantities.
 The site is Grade 4 agricultural land, indicating its suitability in terms of avoiding best and most versatile agricultural land. - d.
 The production of waste There would be minimal, if any, waste generated by the operation of the deployment and as such no significant impact would arise. - e.
 Pollution and noise Potential nuisance from the development would be limited to some noise, vehicle movement and dust created during the construction phase.
 The proposal does not require significant earth works and the site will be self-contained.
 Once in place, the main issue relates to landscape visual impact, which would be assessed / addressed as part of the formal planning application process.
 It would be normal practise that the potential nuisances through the construction phase would be controlled via planning conditions attached to any subsequent planning permission.
 As such there would be no significant impacts in terms of pollutions and nuisances. - f.
 The risk of accidents having in particular regards to substances or technologies The risk of an accident is considered low, and minimal with regards to environmental impacts.